 Intern year is all about learning to function as a doctor.
-Six months of the year are spent in non-psychiatric training, including two months on a busy inpatient medicine service, two months on inpatient or consult neurology, one month of outpatient medicine and one month of emergency medicine in a busy Level 1 Trauma Center.
-In all of these off-service rotations, psychiatry interns operate as integral and respected members of the team.
+Six months of the year are spent in non-psychiatric training.
+In these off-service rotations, psychiatry interns operate as integral and respected members of the team.

-The other six months of year are spent on psychiatry rotations, which provide interns a solid foundation in the management of acute and serious psychiatric conditions.
-These rotations are divided across the program’s 3 flagship hospitals and each provide unique experiences and patient populations:
+The other six months of year are spent on psychiatry rotations, which provide psychiatry interns a solid foundation in the management of acute and serious psychiatric conditions.
+These rotations are divided across the program’s three flagship hospitals and each provide unique experiences and patient populations.

-- Inpatient behavioral health unit at Brooke Army Medical Center (2 months)—exposure to the unique aspects of military psychiatry, introductory training in psychotherapy.
+- Brooke Army Medical Center (two months): exposure to the unique aspects of military psychiatry & introducing training in psychotherapy

-- Inpatient psychiatric unit at University Hospital—exposure to serious mental illness among vulnerable populations
+- University Hospital (one month): exposure to serious mental illness among vulnerable populations

-- Emergency psychiatry at VA hospital (1 month)—triage of acute psychiatric crises
+- Emergency psychiatry (one month) at ALM VA Hospital: triage of acute psychiatric crises